 Hey there cutie!
 I’m Kat and I live in Reading (just outside of London, UK) with my husband Gareth and our two

-I started Rock n Roll Bride in secret as Gareth & I were planning our wedding in 2007.
-After we were married in April 2008, I realised that I rather loved this wedding malarkey and didn’t want to quit the blog just yet.
-After much soul searching and an accidentally deleted website, I morphed it from my own wedding planning website to a place to collate and share the kind of weddings I loved but didn’t see properly represented in the mainstream wedding media.
+I started Rock n Roll Bride in secret as Gareth and I were planning our wedding in 2007.
+After we were married in April 2008, I realised that I rather loved blogging, and writing about weddings in particular, and so I had no plans to slow down!
+After much soul searching and an accidentally deleted website, I morphed it from my own wedding planning site to a place to collate and share the kind of weddings I loved but didn’t see properly represented in the mainstream wedding media.
 I love any wedding that is as unique as the couple that planned it.

 I quit my job as a producer on a shopping channel in January 2011 and a year later started writing about the journey of running my own business.
 I share the mistakes (oh so many mistakes), the lessons learnt, and the things I wish I’d know when starting out.
 The Green Room is now a secondary area of the site and the go-to destination for small business owners wanting honest, no bullshit advice on how to run their business their way.

 In 2012, I co-founded The Blogcademy with two of my best friends.
 We travel the world encouraging bloggers and small business owners to use their own unique voice and personality to carve out their own slice of internet success.
 In our first year alone we taught over 300 women… and you ain’t seen nothing yet!

 In 2014 we launched The Blogcademy Home School.
 These are bite sized ‘blog booster’ videos, perfect for anyone wanting to learn the blogging ropes at their own pace, and from the comfort of their own home.